 Identifying areas of delay in adopted children can help them get access to intervention planning, resources, and support they need for a better quality of life.
 This aids in the transition process and creates a starting point for better learning and developmental growth over time.

 Future evaluations then can examine and track how the child is making progress, growing developmentally and where further intervention can help.
-As with all our assessments, areas of strength also are discovered so that they can be built on to assist with the areas that aren’t as strong – the client’s overall picture is examined in order to best help maximize his/her potential.
+As with all our assessments, we identify areas of strength so that they can be built on to assist with the areas that aren’t as strong.
+We look at the big picture to help each client maximize his/her potential.